torodb/stampede/documentation/docs/installation/docker.md

 <h1>Installation with Docker</h1>
 ToroDB Stampede can be tested in a Docker container in two different ways.
-First option is to download the containers from a repository, the second one is to launch with Maven Docker tasks (if source code was previously downloaded).
+First option is to download the container (or containers if you chose to use Docker Compose) from a repository, the second one is to launch with Maven Docker tasks (if source code was previously downloaded).

 ## From Docker repository

-### With docker image
+### With Docker image

 If `.toropass` file is created the docker containers can be launched with the command below.